- Solar advice hub

 Solar panel apps allow you to monitor your own solar panels on a casual basis.

-Fortunately, our subscription service Sunsave Plus comes with the Sunsave Guarantee, which provides 24/7 monitoring and maintenance, a free battery replacement, downtime cover, and insurance provided by Aviva that protects you against fire, theft, and damage.
+Fortunately, our subscription service Sunsave Plus comes with the Sunsave Guarantee, which provides 24/7 monitoring and maintenance, free replacement parts (including a battery and inverter), and downtime cover.
+Your system will also be insured by Aviva against damage, fire and theft.

 Related articles